WHYAMERICASUCKS.COM

 Governor FilesGovernorsCorruptionCampaign FinanceProcurementMassachusettsMaura Healey

-Political GriftRecords Research DeskStandards Review8 min read
+Political GriftRecords Research DeskStandards Review9 min read

 Massachusetts routes enormous public value through transit, healthcare, housing, higher education, and emergency shelter systems, so the governor's office sits above several perennial contract machines at once.
+Cabinet control, board appointments, emergency authority, and budget leverage can all shape outcomes before a local scandal reaches headlines.

 Watch MBTA and transportation money, Medicaid and hospital procurement, housing and shelter spending, energy and utility decisions, school and university contracts, and disaster or climate resilience projects.

-This file gets hot when transit vendors, healthcare operators, housing contractors, or politically connected consultants keep recurring across procurement and donor records.
+Escalation starts when transit vendors, healthcare operators, housing contractors, or politically connected consultants keep recurring across procurement and donor records.

 More Stories